Juicing and blending are awesome, aren’t they? The fresh juice, the health benefits, the tasty smoothies – there’s no down side.

 Even with all of its nutrients, drinking gallons of fruit juice is not good for you – your sugar intake will be way too high.

-Make sure that you enjoy your fruit juice alongside a healthy, balanced vegetable intake.
+Make sure that you enjoy your fruit juice alongside a healthy, balanced vegetable intake, or swap out for green juice by using green veggies now and again.
 You could even consider sticking mostly to veggies when you’re making your juice or smoothies.

 Which is Better For Your Digestive System?